Villa Paradiso

 Centro de propagación de cacao Baracoa Cuba

 On April 1st, 1963 Che Guevara in his capacity as Minister of Industry opened the first (and still the sole) chocolate factory in Cuba.
 It is not open to visitors, but the exquisite aroma drifting from the factory is hard to miss as you pass in front of it when you go to river Duaba, mount El Yunque, river Toa, Maguana Beach and Alexander Humboldt National Park.
-Many travelers make a ritual stop here and take a good picture of themselves in front of the factory!
+Many travellers make a ritual stop here and take a good picture of themselves in front of the factory!

 Che Guevara en la Fábrica de chocolate Baracoa Cuba